Part E: Suspension and exclusion powers

 9. Effect of suspension from study (SS)

 9.1.
-If you have been suspended from study (but not excluded from University Property and Services) you may not attend any teaching (e.g. lecture, seminar, supervision, laboratory session etc.) or organised study event.
+If you have been suspended from study you may not attend any teaching (e.g. lecture, seminar, supervision, laboratory session etc.) or organised study event whether online or in person.

 9.2.
 You may not submit coursework or sit examinations or course tests during the period of your suspension.
 Material submitted for assessment prior to the date of suspension (essays, course tests, exam scripts etc.) will be marked in accordance with usual practice, but you will not receive any award to which you may otherwise be entitled pending resolution of the reason(s) for the suspension.
 The mark will remain provisional and will not be confirmed by the Board of Examiners until the suspension is lifted.

 9.3.
-You may continue to seek the advice of your Adviser or Senior Adviser (or, in the case of postgraduate research students, your Supervisor or School Postgraduate Research Director) and access all central Services provided to students as normal (Library, email and web facilities, Student Support, etc.).
+You may continue to seek the advice of your Adviser or Senior Adviser (or, in the case of postgraduate research students, your Supervisor or School Postgraduate Research Director) and access all central Services as normal (Library, email and web facilities, Student Services, etc.).

-10. Effect of suspension/exclusion on those with Tier 4 visas
+10. Effect of suspension/exclusion on those with student visas

 In accordance with its legal obligations, the University will notify UK Visas and Immigration within 10 working days of your Suspension from Study or Suspension from Study and Exclusion from University Property and Services that it is withdrawing sponsorship of your visa.
 As a result of that withdrawal of sponsorship, your permission to remain in the United Kingdom will be curtailed.
 You will be required to return to your home country and it will be necessary to apply for a new visa should you be permitted to return to the University.